Molecular Neurodegeneration and Therapeutic Approaches

 Application and bursary deadline is Tuesday 17 May, 2022.

-- A list of relevant publications
+- A list of any relevant publications

-- An outline of current research
+- A brief outline of your current research

 Citizens of many countries can travel to the UK for a course without needing a visa.